Genivia/ugrep/README.md

            -o, --only-matching
                   Prints  only  the  matching part of the lines.
 Allows a pattern match to span  multiple  lines.
+Line  numbers  for  multi-line matches are displayed with option -n, using `|' as separator for each additional line matched by the  pattern.
+Context  options -A, -B, and -C are disabled.

            -q, --quiet, --silent
                   Quiet  mode:  suppress  normal output.  ugrep will only search a file until a match has been found, making  searches  potentially less  expensive.
 Allows a pattern match to span multiple lines.

            -s, --no-messages
                   Silent mode.
 Nonexistent and unreadable files are ignored (i.e. their error messages are suppressed).

            -T, --initial-tab
-                  Add a tab space to separate the file name, line  number,  column number, byte offset with the matched line.
+                  Add  a  tab space to separate the file name, line number, column number, and byte offset with the matched line.

-           -t size, --tabs=size
+           -t NUM, --tabs=NUM
-                  Set  the tab size to 1, 2, 4, or 8 to expand tabs for option -k.
+                  Set the tab size to NUM to expand tabs for option -k.
+The value of NUM may be 1, 2, 4, or 8.

            -V, --version
                   Display version information and exit.

            -v, --invert-match
                   Selected  lines are those not matching any of the specified pat- terns.

            -w, --word-regexp
                   The pattern or -e patterns are searched for as  a  word  (as  if surrounded by `\<' and `\>').

            -X, --free-space
                   Spacing (blanks and tabs) in regular expressions are ignored.

            -x, --line-regexp
                   Only  input lines selected against the entire pattern or -e pat- terns are considered to be matching lines (as if surrounded by ^ and $).

            -Z, --null
                   Prints a zero-byte after the file name.

-           -z sep, --separator=sep
+           -z TEXT, --separator=TEXT
-                  The separator between the file name, line number, column number, byte  offset,  and  the  line  matched.
+                  The separator between the file name, line number, column number, byte offset, and the matched  line.
 The  default  is  a  colon (`:').

            The  regular expression pattern syntax is an extended form of the POSIX ERE syntax.
 For an overview of the syntax see README.md or visit:

                   https://github.com/Genivia/ugrep

            Note that `.' matches any non-newline character.
 Matching  a  newline character  is  not possible in line-buffered mode.
 Pattern matches may span multiple lines in block-buffered mode, which is enabled by one  of the options -c, -o, or -q (unless combined with option -v).

            If  no  file arguments are specified, or if `-' is specified, the stan- dard input is used.

     EXIT STATUS